Aadi-IRON/agni/README.md

 - 🧼 Modular design – plug in more detectors easily
 - 🚀 Detect the undefined keys used in messageMap in through out the project.
 - 🧼 Detects capital variable names, function parameters and returning parameters.
+- 📁 Detects the packages that are used in the code base but actually are deprecated by golang or organization standards.

 > ⚙️ More powerful static checks are coming in future versions!